wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_chain_last-block.md

 ---
-title: xem:/chain/last-block \[GET\]
+title: /chain/last-block - NEM
-description: Gets the current last block of the chain.
+description: Example code for the /chain/last-block rest method. Сomplete guide on how to use /chain/last-block rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters